insidegui/WWDC/README.md

 ## Sharing

 You can easily share links to sessions or videos by using the share button.
-The links shared are for Apple's developer website, but the app can open these links if you drag them into the icon (or if you use [BrowserFreedom](https://getbrowserfreedom.com)).
+The links shared are for Apple's developer website, but the app can open these links if you drag them into the icon.
+You can also handoff content from your Mac to the Apple Developer app on iOS.

 ## Nerdy bits 🤓